-This morning while reading Parashat Beshalach, I was struck by verse 17:9 (Artscroll translation):
+This morning while reading Parshat Beshalach, I was struck by verse 17:9 (Artscroll translation):

-What in the world is Moshe talking about?
+What in the world is Moses talking about?
 Tomorrow?!?
 This is war!
 It can’t wait until tomorrow!

 I’ve looked at a few commentators to see their thoughts on this.